 Jim and Chris Guld are professional technology trainers.
 As ‘Geeks on Tour’, we present seminars all over the country at computer clubs, RV Rallies, senior centers, and even people’s homes.
 The following list shows the topics we present.
 We are updating and developing new topics all the time.
 The current, popular, topics are at the top of the list, numbered in order of importance.
 Each seminar is accompanied by a handout.
 Handouts can be downloaded for free, see the link after each seminar.
-Contact us about booking a presentation at your club or event.
+Contact us about booking a presentation at your club or event – you’ll also find info there about what we charge.
 Read these in-depth reviews of 2 seminars we presented to the Quad-Cities Computer Club.

 2. Take your smartphone photos from so-so to stunning.
 For users of Google Photos, we start with basic crop and filters.
 Then we add the free editing app “Snapseed” and turn your photos into masterpieces.
 You’ll work with your own phone/tablet and your own photos as well as some sample photos from the geeks.

 3. Making digital photo albums with Google Photos.
 The key to success with finding and sharing your photos is Albums.
 In this workshop we’ll teach the basics of making albums and sharing albums.
 Working with your own photos and your own phone you will make albums and share with the class.
 The goal is that, on your next trip, you’ll know how to make and share the albums before you go.
 Then you add photos during your trip and you have no work to do when you get back home!

 4. Getting the most out of Google Photos.
 This is the hands-on workshop that was held several times over Zoom after the release of Learn Google Photos 2020.
 Class Materials page – workshop recordings for members only.

 |#4 Smartphones: What Does This Button Do?

 |How to use today’s iPhones and Android devices

 |Think your smartphone is smarter than you?
 We can fix that!